 Innovation in Behavioral Health

-We recognize what's missing in the current healthcare landscape.
-The will to innovate simple, measurable relief and tailor care in the details ensuring the person is educated, heard, affirmed and empowered in the stress relieving, skill-building journey.
-Patients and providers need to settle into smaller wins accumulated over longer time, utilizing data and evidence based tools to multiply relief across more of the person - the whole person.
+We recognize what is missing in the current healthcare landscape: the will to innovate relief and tailor care in the details to ensure the person is educated, heard, and empowered in the stress relieving, skill-building journey.
+Patients and providers need to settle into smaller wins accumulated over longer time periods, utilizing data and evidence based tools to multiply relief across more of the person - the whole person.
 Each family deserves a trauma-informed framework to forge deeper ties and shared values as one expression of healing.
-Pacific Solstice brings this together under one roof.
-We relieve stress in the care experience, creating safe space for self-awareness as routine, self-efficacy and interpersonal connection rise as pillars in the human experience.
-The brain demands that providers abandon the cookie cutter approach and weave a fabric of services.
-It is our ethical responsibility to present families with options.
-Stigma of neurological illness remains if we assume something is wrong with a person.
-If we take Dr. Bloom's lead, we ask, "What happened?" and we listen to the story shared verbally and nonverbally.
-The gift of mercy in healthcare is what families pay for, mercy to be seen, heard, valued.
-Options, multiple treatment paths, incorporate long term and short term anxiety and/or agitation repose.

 Empathy and Connected Care